eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

     attestation.
 But this implies that they should have a policy determining how they will deal with situations like this.

-Questions

-10. Do you agree that the Wallet Unit should trigger the re-issuance process when the existing PIDs or attestations are about to expire, or when the Wallet Unit is running low on once-only PIDs or attestations?
-If not, what other solution do you see?

-11. What do you think about the first option for the situation where re-issuance is necessary because of a change in the value of one or more of the attributes?

-12. What do you think about the second option?
-Would the issuance model sketched above, where the Wallet Provider is involved in the logistics of the issuance process, be acceptable to you?

-13. What do you think about the third option?

-14. Can you think of any other option?
+The use of this option, as long as it does not involve the Wallet Unit for delivering such a notification is left as an implementation choice.

+Option 4 should be the recommended approach.
+Option 4 is similar to Option 1 but it does not suffer by the lack of a PID Provider or Attestation Provider endpoint.
+However, depending on the revocation reason, re-issuance of an attestation may not succeed: Wallet Solutions should be able to handle this condition.

 ### 4.4	Handling existing PIDs or attestations after re-issuance of new ones
 In general, re-issuance of a PID or attestation will take place when the existing PID or attestation is still valid.
 If that were not the case, there would be a time window where User does not have any valid PIDs or attestations that they can present to Relying Parties.

 After successful re-issuance of a PID or attestation, the Wallet Unit must delete the existing PID or attestation, meaning the one that the re-issued PID or attestation intends to replace.
 This is for a simple reason: the value of some of the attributes in the new PID or attestation may be different from the value in the existing one.
 And obviously, the Wallet Unit must not present attestations containing attribute values that the Wallet Provider no longer wants to attest to.

 ## 5 Additions and changes to the ARF